-- 35. Free Schools that have a specialism in one of the following areas, can admit up to 10% of their pupils with reference to their aptitude in that specialism:

-- 35.1. modern foreign languages;

-- 35.2. performing arts

-- 35.3. visual arts;

-- 35.4. sport;

-- 36. Limiting the proportion at 10% allows the school to develop and embed its specialism whilst acknowledging that the school is there to serve the whole of its community.

-- 37. In testing for aptitude, you must look to determine a pupil's natural talent for a particular subject, and their potential to develop it further.
-You must not test a pupil's prior learning or ability whether a pupil has agility and balance tests aptitude for sport; whether a pupil has represented the county at football tests ability.
+- 43. Free Schools that have a specialism in one of the following areas, can admit up to 10% of their pupils by reference to their aptitude in that specialism: - 43.1. modern foreign languages; - 43.2. performing arts - 43.3. visual arts; - 43.4. sport; - 44.
+It is not permissible to test for aptitude in other areas. - 45.
+Limiting the proportion to 10% allows the school to develop and embed its specialism whilst acknowledging that the school is there to serve the whole of its community. - 46.
+In testing for aptitude, you must look to determine a pupil's natural talent for a particular subject, and their potential to develop it further.
+You must not test a pupil's prior learning or ability: whether a pupil has agility and balance tests aptitude for sport; whether a pupil has represented the county at football tests ability.